Elvis (1979 film): Reception

 Elvis originally aired on ABC opposite two blockbuster films; Gone with the Wind (1939) on CBS, and One Flew Over the Cuckoo's Nest (1975) on NBC.
 Despite this, Elvis beat both in the Nielsen ratings, receiving a 27.3 rating compared to 24.3 and 22.5 respectively.
 Elvis was ranked the sixth most watched program of the week.

 After its success on television, a shortened version of the film was released theatrically throughout Europe.
 The film debuted on DVD in early 2010 and on Blu-ray in 2016 via Shout!
 Factory.
 The Blu-ray disc edition is presented in a 1.78:1 aspect ratio, in contrast to the original 1.33:1 televised presentation, or the 1.66:1 European theatrical release.

-The film was met with mixed to positive reviews, with many critics praising the make-up, costume design, cinematography, and Russell's performance, yet some criticized the film's screenplay.

 A shorter, re-edited version of Elvis, was released theatrically throughout Europe and Australia.
 It grossed $50,000 in its opening weekend in Australia in August and grossed $350,000 in 3 weeks.
 It grossed $25,000 in its first 10 days in Helsinki, Finland.

 Accolades

 Legacy

 Elvis is notable in Carpenter's career for two reasons.
 It was made after Halloween (1978) had wrapped, so it offered him an avenue to try his hand at a film away from the horror genre.
 It was also the first time Carpenter had worked with Kurt Russell, who became a frequent collaborator of Carpenter's.
-Russell subsequently starred in Escape from New York (1981), The Thing (1982), Big Trouble in Little China (1986) and Escape from L.A.
+Russell subsequently starred in Escape from New York (1981), The Thing (1982), Big Trouble in Little China (1986), and Escape from L.A.
 (1996).

 Russell married co-star Season Hubley on March 17, 1979, and they divorced in 1983.
 Bing Russell, who played Vernon Presley, is Kurt Russell's real father.
 For several years Bing played Deputy Clem Poster in the TV series Bonanza.